cedricp/openfx-CMS/Readme.md

 # Build on Linux

-I will fix the build system later, but it should be nearly OK
+I will fix the build system later for linux, but it should be nearly OK, though

 # Focus pixel maps